uzh-ase-fs24/frontend/README.md

 ## E2E Testing

 - Playwright is used for end to end testing.
+Important: Make sure to run the application before running the tests.
+For example using `docker compose up`
 - Run `npx playwright test` to run the test suite in headless mode
 - Run `npx playwright test --ui` to run the test suite in UI mode (helpful for debugging)
 - Run  `npx playwright codegen localhost:8100` to generate your own testcase.
 Run `npx playwright codegen --device="iPhone 14 Pro" localhost:8100` if you want to generate iPhone test cases (camera access not working)